kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 Machine (VM) through the GCP Console or the GCP SDK gcloud command line, there may be a use-case in which you would prefer to use ssh.

-In this presentation we will show you how to configure a self-signed certificate and upload the certificate metatdata to the GCP Compute Service so you can ssh to a Compute VM Instance
+In this presentation we will show you how to configure a self-signed certificate and upload the certificate metadata to the GCP Compute Service so you can ssh to a Compute VM Instance from your local machine.
 ```
 ```
 Note: This how-to assumes you have a GCP Account, have installed GCP SDK locally
-      and have it configured it to access your project in the GCP Cloud
+      and have it configured it to access your GCP project
 ```
 Steps:
 * [Check GCP Compute Engine API Enabled](#Check-GCP-Compute-Engine-API-Enabled)